BA3005 - Using and Managing Data and Information (2020/21)

 On successful completion of the module students will be able to:

-LO1: explore a range of facilities on Excel spreadsheet such as those of computational, financial and logical nature.
+LO1: Apply a range of facilities on Excel spreadsheet such as those of computational, financial and logical nature.
 [LO1]

-LO2: understand and strengthen the basic mathematical skills prevalent within business, management and commerce.
+LO2: Perform and interpret the basic mathematical skills prevalent within business, management and commerce.
 [LO2]

 • The assessment is developed to address the module learning outcomes and provide timely feedback to students.
 The assessment has three components: